GiusTex/ComfyUI-Wan-TimeToMove/README.md

 The custom node contains 4 new nodes:
 - `Encode WanVideo`: taken from wanvideo-wrapper, it encodes the reference video.
 - `TTM Latent Add`: taken from wanvideo-wrapper, it embeds in the latent the reference to the driving video.
 - `Timove To Move Guider`: this node adds the ttm latent to the latent noise before passing it to the sampling function.
+This node removes the necessity of a dedicated sampler.
 - `CFG Float List Scheduler`: taken from wanvideo-wrapper, it creates a list of cfg values, and submits them step by step, making possible using different cfg values at different steps.

 The second sampler can be found here: `https://github.com/GiusTex/ComfyUI-MoreEfficientSamplers` but you can change it, and the scheduler used is this: `https://github.com/BigStationW/flowmatch_scheduler-comfyui`, useful when you use lightx loras.